 This craft fair flyer by designer Suji Allen is a brilliant example of how to advertise an exposition of all things homemade.
 Featuring classic colours and retro type, this design is sure to catch the eyes of people interested in arts and crafts.

-Plugged in and turned on, this cool flyer was designed by Hungarian graphic designer Karoly Kiralyfalvi for the Mokka Cuka - a leading outdoor underground venue in Hungary.
-The retro design features a custom-made font and eye-catching colour choices, finished off with graphics of microphone, earphone jacks and USB cables, leaving a claer indication of the type of event the flyer promotes.
+Plugged in and turned on, this cool flyer was designed by Hungarian graphic designer Karoly Kiralyfalvi for the Mokka Cuka – a leading outdoor underground venue in Hungary.
+The retro design features a custom-made font and eye-catching colour choices, finished off with graphics of microphone, earphone jacks and USB cables, giving a clear indication of the type of event the flyer promotes.

 This standout flyer promotes Tokyo-based singer Kyary Pamyu Pamyu's debut album.
 She started out as a blogger and model, and then proceeded into a music career.
 The flyer is as striking as her personal style and music videos.

-The prominent visual, a freaky looking hairstyle on a floating head, immediately commands the viewer's attention because people are attracted to faces.
-The illustrations and hand rendered typography are playful and visually striking in high contrasting colours.
-This layout has an energetic vibe, suggesting that's we can expect from her music.
+The prominent visual, a freaky-looking hairstyle on a floating head, immediately commands the viewer's attention because people are attracted to faces.
+The illustrations and hand-rendered typography are playful and visually striking in high contrasting colours.
+This layout has an energetic vibe, suggesting that's what we can expect from her music.

-Shop Spotlight are proud owners of a shiny new shop - they design colourful typographic table decorations for weddings, and this flyer was designed to promote a bunch of new products; popping with colour, the layout boasts the use of type as image in overlays that give them a tactile letterpress aesthetic.
+Shop Spotlight are proud owners of a shop that designs colourful typographic table decorations for weddings, and this flyer was designed to promote a bunch of new products; popping with colour, the layout boasts the use of type as image in overlays that give them a tactile letterpress aesthetic.

-It was hard to choose from the many flyer designs that art director and graphic designer Ed Price has created for Morph, Bristol's popular techno night, but this one just pipped it for us.
-We love the splash of colour in amongst the clean black type and neutral woman's face.
+It was hard to choose from the many flyer designs that art director and graphic designer Ed Price has created for Morph, a popular techno night in Bristol, UK, but this one just pipped it for us.
+We love the splash of colour in amongst the clean black type and the neutral woman's face.

 Italian freelance graphic designer and illustrator Marco Oggian created this simple but brilliant flyer design for a party hosted by United Students, the largest student association in Switzerland.
 A series of parties took students on a journey through the major capital cities of Europe, including London, Berlin and Barcelona.